 If you’re someone who likes to let loose and have a good time, you might be tempted to mix drugs and alcohol to enhance the experience.
 But as fun as it might seem in the moment, this practice can come with a host of health risks that can have long-lasting consequences.

-Increased Risk of Liver Damage and other Health Complications
+Increased Risk of Liver Damage and Other Health Complications

+“Despite the fact that alcohol and drug prevention is high on the public health agenda in most countries” (A Research Strategy Case Study of Alcohol and Drug Prevention by Non-Governmental Organizations in Sweden 2003-2009, Erikkson et al., 2011), mixing the two still poses a public health problem.
 The combination of drugs and alcohol creates an increased risk of liver damage and other health complications.
 The effects of mixing these substances can range from mild to severe, but the potential for harm cannot be ignored.